 Exploring Leftover Roasted/Cooked Beets

 Leftover cooked beets are a culinary gem, offering endless possibilities.
-For a luxurious option, consider homemade beet and goat cheese ravioli.
+For a luxurious meal with beets, consider homemade beet and goat cheese ravioli.
 Our recipe below is adaptable and features roasted beet and creamy sheep’s milk feta filling, offering an earthy-tangy combination.
 It is paired with a brown butter sauce with poppy seeds or nuts.
-The recipe also allows for homemade or store-bought pasta, ensuring convenience without compromising taste.
-We like to make a bulk batch of beet ravioli and freeze part.
-Frozen beet ravioli is a quick way to make an elegant, comforting meal at a later date.
+You can use homemade or store-bought pasta, ensuring convenience without compromising taste.

 Pairing Suggestions for Cooked Beetroot